CACDAR-Project/Ohtuprojekti-kesa2020/README.md

 When the application is run, it checks for various needed directories and if they are not found, creates them.
 Therefore it should always be run from the root directory.
 `python src/main.py`

-## Run OpenCV face detection in main
+## Run OpenCV face detection from root
 from video:
-`pipenv run -- python main.py -v`
+`pipenv run -- python src/main.py -v`
 from image file:
-`pipenv run -- python main.py -i` + number 0-4
+`pipenv run -- python src/main.py -i` + number 0-4
 Exit with ctrl + c

 # Arguments for live_detect.py